-When you're hiring, you can spend a lot of time interviewing job candidates who don't meet your needs before you interview one who does.
+When you're hiring, you can spend a lot of time interviewing job candidates who don't meet your needs before you find one who does.
 One way to speed up your search is to use the phone screen interview.
-A candidate's answers to key phone screening interview questions can allow you to quickly identify the most promising candidates.
+The answers to key screening questions can allow you to pare down your list and quickly identify the most promising candidates.

-The process is straightforward: Once you've used candidates' resumes to narrow the applicant pool for your job opening, schedule each of those candidates for a brief phone screen interview.
-This step can save you the time and trouble involved in meeting in person and interviewing job candidates who, despite strong resumes, don't meet all your needs.
+What is a phone screen interview?
+The process is straightforward: Once you've finished reviewing resumes and narrowed the applicant pool for your job opening, schedule each of those candidates for a brief screening interview.
+This step can save you the time and trouble involved in meeting job candidates in person who, despite strong resumes, don't satisfy all your needs.

 The best phone screen interview questions to ask